 Summary & Demand

 Geraldine owned her home from 2003 to 2015.
-It was bought in 2015 by the Storehouse of Hope Community Land Trust from the Detroit Land Bank as part of the Tax Auction.
+It was bought in 2015 by the Storehouse of Hope Community Land Trust from the Tax Auction.
 Storehouse of Hope, run by Reverend Joan C. Ross has not paid the property taxes or completed promised repairs.
 Unless something is done the house will be sold in the 2021 tax auction.
 The Storehouse of Hope failed to function as a Community Land Trust and should return the home to Geraldine.

 Geraldine’s is just one story as part of the massive wave of tax foreclosures that displaced people and opened up Detroit to further speculation and slumlords.
 Wayne County failed by foreclosing on Geraldine.
 The Detroit Land Bank failed by selling the property for $1,211 rather than handing it back to Geraldine.